The Essential Accessories

 - Silicon gloves.
 This type are my preferred option.
 While you might have slightly less feel with these, I have never burnt or scoulded myself.

 While the ones from Big Green Egg are really good, they’re also very expensive.
 For less than the price of one glove from Big Green Egg you can buy a pair of gloves that are equally as good.
-I use these Silly Mitts in all of my classes and can’t fault them.
+I use these Sili Mitts in all of my classes and can’t fault them (CURRENTY OUT OF STOCK).

 Nothing make BBQ worse than a set of cheap, flimsey tongs.
-The ones I use are from Big Green Egg but unfortunately they stopped making them.
+The ones I use are from Big Green Egg but unfortunately they stopped making the good ones.
 Their new ones are OK but I don’t like a silicon end on mine.

-These Grill Hogs Tongs from Amazon look exactly like my Big Green Egg ones.
+These Weber tongs from Amazon look like my Big Green Egg ones.

 Vertical Chicken Roaster